Frequently Asked Questions:

 Must my application be notarized?

-Yes, you must have your application signed and stamped by a licensed notary.
-Notaries can typically be found at the bank, the post office or the courthouse, or remote notarization (i.e. through videoconferencing) is available.
+Yes, you must have your application signed and stamped by a licensed notary public.
+Notaries can typically be found at the bank, the post office, or the courthouse.
+Remote notarization (i.e., through videoconferencing) is also available.

 Should I submit letters of recommendation?

-Yes.
-Letters of recommendation are strongly encouraged though not required.
+Yes, letters of recommendation are strongly encouraged though not required.
 These can be from whomever you wish, including family, friends, coworkers, or community members.
 It is best to include these letters as part of your application.
 By having people independently send letters after submission of your application packet we are unable to guarantee that those supplementary materials will be included in the review of your application.
 Letters of recommendation do not need to be notarized.

 Am I required to notify the victim in my case of the fact that I am applying for pardon?

 Will the victim have a say in my application?

-The perspectives and opinions of any victim will be an important consideration for the Pardon Advisory Board.
+Yes, the perspectives and opinions of victims will be an important consideration for the Pardon Advisory Board.